Skystaryou/Study/README.md

-# This is a repository for the codes of homework.
+# This is a repository for the codes of homework and study.